exuehn/Project.Presentation/README.md

 # Technology

 Creating the game on p5.js and using CSS to style the game.
+Possibly some code on Javascript to use the event listener code but I am still experimenting that part.

 # Wireframes